CTSRD-CHERI/cheri-exercises/src/exercises/debug-and-disassemble/answers.md

-# Answers - Disassemble and debug RISC-V and CHERI-RISC-V programs
+# Answers - Disassemble and debug baseline and CHERI-enabled programs

 2. `jalr`.
 The target address is a pc-relative address in the `.plt` section addressed by a sequence like: